-There is a policy for remote learning that demonstrates on understanding of how to follow safeguarding procedures when planning remote education strategies and teaching remotely during the coronavirus (COVID-19) outbreak.
-(All IT policies are located on the school's W Drive)
+The policy for remote learning that demonstrates on understanding of how to follow safeguarding procedures when planning remote education strategies and teaching remotely.
+The school maintains the capability to provide remote education when it is not possible for some or all of their pupils to attend in person.
+(All IT policies are located in the Staff drive) Filtering and monitoring